Next day installation

 Condensing boilers produce gas that is similar to traditional boiler gases.
 The flue gases consist mainly of water vapour and carbon monoxide.

-Gas condensing boilers, however, is cooler.
+Gas condensing boilers, however, are cooler.
 This means that water vapour can be converted to steam quickly, even when it is warm.

 They are also cooler, so the gases don’t rise and disperse in the air.
 They float at low levels.

-According to boiler flue position regulations, condensing boiler flues should be placed 2.5m away from adjacent buildings, walls, fences, or boundaries.
+Boiler flue regulations ensure that condensing boiler flues should be placed 2.5m away from adjacent buildings, walls, fences, or boundaries.

 Distance to the neighbour’s house